jk0I3/TCP-IP_C_Training/README.md

 BSD socket/TCP-IP programming study projects in C programming language.
 Programs based on challenges, excercises, and examples from following technical biblical sources:

-TCP/IP Illustrated Vol 1-3
+TCP/IP Illustrated Vol 1-3 /
 Sockets, Shellcode, Porting and Coding /
 Hacking the art of exploitation /
-Unix programming enviroment/Advanced programming in Unix env /
+Unix programming enviroment/ Advanced programming in Unix env /

 Using these sources to train in network programming and understand the entire network stack and how it ticks.